Notes on the data: Fertility

 Policy context: Fertility is an important component of population change (particularly population age-structure), and low fertility has implications for a population's ability to sustain itself .
 Fertility levels vary between areas with different socioeconomic conditions, between metropolitan and regional areas, and among the States and Territories.
 Differences may exist for a variety of reasons, such as culture, social norms, employment, the economy, and socioeconomic status .

 Fertility is measured by the total fertility rate (TFR) which represents the average number of children that a woman could expect to bear during her reproductive lifetime: it is calculated from details of the age of the female population, the number of births and the age of the mother at birth.
-Although there are signs that the Australian TFR is stabilising at around 1.8 children per woman, this is still well below the replacement level of 2.1 children per woman.
+Since 1974, Australia’s TFR has been below the replacement level of 2.1 babies per woman.
+In 2017, Australia’s TFR was 1.74 babies per woman, a decline from 2.02 babies per woman since 2008 .
 Sustained periods of fertility below the replacement level are major drivers of population ageing.
 Given the potential economic impacts of an ageing population, fertility is of particular interest to policy-makers.

 - Australian Bureau of Statistics (ABS).
 Year book Australia, 2008.
 (ABS cat. no. 1301.0).
 Canberra: ABS; 2008.